 Map task and data proximity categories

-Data locality in Hadoop can be categorized into 3 categories based on the proximity between the Map task and the data.
+Data locality in Hadoop is categorized into 3 categories based on the proximity between the Map task and the data.

 - Data local – If map task runs on the same node where data resides that is the optimal case and known as data local.

-- Rack local – If a map task run on the same rack though not on the same node where the split resides that is known as rack local.
+- Rack local – If a map task runs on the same rack though not on the same node where the split resides that is known as rack local.